-I write at length on all this in a 4-part series for New City, All Aboard Renovation: The Remaking of Union Station.
+Earlier, I wrote a 4-part series for New City, All Aboard Renovation: The Remaking of Union Station.
 Each part may be downloaded,

 Following this series, I wrote about Union Station for the Chicago Transportation Journal blog, in a post called Use caution with Union Station redevelopment.
 This promotes the Crossrail Chicago project of the Midwest HSR Assoc, which would bring trains from southern to northern suburbs (and vice-versa) through Union Station with high frequency connections to McCormick Place and to O’Hare.